masterchief-00/springboot-amalitech-lab15-ms-bytebites-restaurant-testing/README.md

 ```

 ## 📝 Notes
-- Config changes in `config-repo` require a restart of `config-server` and dependent services
 - There are no `.env` files used in any of the services.
 Environment variables are being added within the IDE